 Camlytics Full User Guide

-Overview of Camlytics Camera Software and get started.
+Overview of Camlytics Camera Software and how to get started.

 The biggest advantage of Camlytics is that it supports camera events API which enables developers to use it in any surveillance or video analysis / gathering software .